TACC/abaco-docs/source/technical/registration.rst

 ==================

 When registering an actor, the only required field is a reference to an image on the public Docker Hub.
 However, there are several other properties that can be set.
-The following table provides a complete list of properties and their descriptions.
+The following table provides a list of the configurable properties available to all users and their descriptions.

 +---------------------+----------------------------------------------------------------------------------+
 | Property Name       | Description                                                                      |